 JUNIOR SECTION – GENERAL RULES

-A President, Chairman, Vice Chairman, Secretary, Treasurer, Results Secretary, Child Welfare Officer and Deputy, Registration Secretary and Communications Officer shall be elected, and any other business transacted as may be appropriate to an AGM.
+A President, Chairman, Vice Chairman, Secretary, Treasurer, Assistant Results Secretary, Assistant Fixtures Secretary, Safeguarding Officer and Deputy, Registration Secretary, Communications Officer and Womens & Girls Officer shall be elected, and any other business transacted as may be appropriate to an AGM.
 The President, Chairman and Vice Chairman shall serve a maximum term of 3 years, unless re-elected.
 Any nomination(s) for any position on the Executive Committee to be made known at the meeting prior to the AGM.

 Eleven clubs shall form a quorum.
 Officers may only be elected from the representatives of the member clubs of the competition.

 Notices of motion must reach the Secretary not later than the 1st September.
 Clubs will be given 14 days notice of meetings and will receive an agenda and previous minutes by email.
 Clubs not represented at Committee Meetings will be fined £10 for missing the meeting.
 The fine will double for each subsequent meeting missed, eg £20 for the second meeting, £40 for the third and so on.
 Any club missing 3 consecutive meetings will be sanctioned as felt appropriate by the Executive.

-The Junior Section will run competitions at U9, U10, UII, U12, U13, U14, U15 and U17 each year, depending on there being sufficient entries to run a competition at each age group.
+The Junior Section will run competitions at U9, U10, U11, U12, U13, U14, U15 and U17 each year, depending on there being sufficient entries to run a competition at each age group.

 Plate competitions will also be run in age groups were there are sufficient entries and will aim to be regionalised, again if there are sufficient entries.

 Clubs who are not members of the Palace Shield Senior Competition will be allowed to enter team(s) into the competition given that the club receives at least 75% of the available votes at the Annual General Meeting.
 These clubs will require to be re elected at each subsequent AGM, where they will require at least 50% of the available votes, in order to enter team(s) the following year.